Punktum-dk/epp-service-specification/README.md

 Example is lifted from [RFC:3915].

-The proposal is to the the report part act as an acknowledgement.
+The proposal is to use the report part act as an acknowledgement.
 The domain name is restored _as-is_ if possible, so the mandatory fields:

 - `rgp:preData`
 - `rgp:postData`